23+ Questions To Ask Before Hiring a CRO Agency

 Ask two questions:

-How many clients they handle at the same time.
+How many clients do they handle at the same time?

 Let’s say that an agency has 25 resources.
 Most likely, 20 of them will be working on projects.
-Let’s also assume that the agency handles 50 clients at the same time.
+Let’s also assume that the agency handles 50 clients simultaneously.

-So, the time of these 20 resources is spent working on 50 projects.
+Therefore, the time spent on these 20 resources is dedicated to working on 50 projects.

 Let’s say a full-time resource spends 120 hours a month doing actual CRO work.
-That means that the company spends 20 resources * 120 hours = 2,400 hours working on client projects.
+That means that the company pays 20 resources * 120 hours = 2,400 hours working on client projects.

 How much time do they spend working with each client?